BorovaCoders/test_repo/README.md

 It was created to try using git and GitHub.

 Victor, please add here anything you want!!!!
+All done my Friend, i add this line)
 To clone repo on your machine, run:
 > git clone https://github.com/BorovaCoders/test_repo.git